2023 Best Mental & Social Health Services Bachelor's Degree Schools in the Southwest Region

 On average, mental health services graduates from Grand Canyon University take out $40,127 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $171.

-Full Mental & Social Health Services at Grand Canyon University Report
+Read full report on Mental & Social Health Services at Grand Canyon University

 On average, mental health services graduates from University of Arizona take out $20,697 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $488.

-You’ll be in good company if you decide to attend Western New Mexico University.
-It ranked #5 on our 2023 Best Mental & Social Health Services Bachelor’s Degree Schools in the Southwest Region list.
+You’ll join some of the best and brightest minds around you if you attend Western New Mexico University.
+The school came in at #5 on this year’s Best Mental & Social Health Services Bachelor’s Degree Schools in the Southwest Region list.
 Western New Mexico University is a small public school located in the town of Silver City.

-Full Mental & Social Health Services at Western New Mexico University Report
+Read full report on Mental & Social Health Services at Western New Mexico University

 On average, mental health services graduates from ENMU - Main Campus take out $18,815 in student loans while working on their Bachelor's Degree.

-The University of Texas Rio Grande Valley landed the #7 spot in the 2023 rankings for the best bachelor’s degree mental and social health services programs.
-UT Rio Grande Valley is a fairly large public school located in the midsize city of Edinburg.
+The University of Texas Rio Grande Valley did quite well in this year’s ranking of the best places for mental and social health services students to get a bachelor’s degree.
+It came in at #7 on the list.
+UT Rio Grande Valley is a fairly large public school located in the medium-sized city of Edinburg.

 With a ranking of #8, New Mexico Highlands University did quite well on this year’s best schools for mental and social health services students working on their bachelor’s degree.
 New Mexico Highlands University is a small public school located in the remote town of Las Vegas.